Functional dependency: Lectures

 The latter expresses the fact that the set {StudentID, Lecture} is a superkey of the relation.

-Employee department model
+Employee department

 A classic example of functional dependency is the employee department model.

 This case represents an example where multiple functional dependencies are embedded in a single representation of data.
 Note that because an employee can only be a member of one department, the unique ID of that employee determines the department.